 They went on to release a second album titled Appalachian Swing! in 1964.
 It was this second album that earned them real commercial success and helped make Clarence White one of the most recognized solo guitarists in bluegrass music.

-Thom Owens, music critic, stated that, “his vibrant, innovative flat-picking, White helped pioneer a new style in bluegrass; namely, he redefined the acoustic guitar as a solo instrument… The sound was revolutionary upon its release in 1964.
+Thom Owens, a music critic, stated that “his vibrant, innovative flat-picking, White helped pioneer a new style in bluegrass; namely, he redefined the acoustic guitar as a solo instrument… The sound was revolutionary upon its release in 1964.
 The music still sounds alive, even timeless, because of the strength of White’s vision and talent.”

 Sadly, in 1965, The Kentucky Colonels, unable to compete with the likes of Bob Dylan and The Byrds, disbanded.
 White and his brothers went their separate ways.
 But, for Clarence White, it was only the beginning of what would become a burgeoning career.